EndPointCorp/end-point-blog/2013/11/07/install-pentaho-bi-server-48-community.html.md

                 <param-value>http://localhost:8080/pentaho/</param-value>
         </context-param>
 ```
-Let's start the Pentaho BI server and try out its great features.
+Let’s start the Pentaho BI server and try out its great features.
 Commands to start and stop the BI server:

 ```bash
 biserver-ce$ ./start-pentaho.sh